yougotthisconf/yougotthis.io/src/talks/morality-ethics-caring-is-everything.md

 talk:
   title: Morality and Ethics - Caring is Everything
   abstract: In software development, caring is everything - and as the senior developers of tomorrow, we are should start the revolution.
 Are we the fix in the fight against guns-for-hire developers?
 How do we prevent unethical technology spreading (and being made)?
-speaker:
+speakers:
-  name: Sam Warner
+  - name: Sam Warner
     twitter: sjwarner_
     bio: Sam is a recent graduate of the University of Warwick.
 Currently, he helps make cool things happen with Black Pepper Software in his role as a software developer.
     photo: sam-warner.jpg
 tags: ['you-got-this-london-2019', 'ethics-in-tech', 'talk']
 ---